mhinz/vim-galore/README.md

 include all the things put under a certain directory.
 You have to clone the repositories of the plugins there yourself.

-Real plugin managers expose commands that help you installing and updating plugins from within Vim.
+Real plugin managers expose commands that help you to install and update plugins from within Vim.
 Hereinafter is a list of commonly used plugin managers in alphabetic sequence:

 - [neobundle](https://github.com/Shougo/neobundle.vim)
 - [plug](https://github.com/junegunn/vim-plug)